datamapio/geoid/lookup.md

 #GEOID LOOKUP
 ## Some Guidelines
-- Use numeric as much as possible (not always possible)
+- Use numeric as much as possible (it is not always possible nevertheless)
 - Use parent-children relationships when possible (country > state > county; country > canton > district > municipality).
 - Use delimiters between the numeric country code and what follows only if there is a possible clash
 - Use short delimiters